DoanPhanThanh/HR-Analysis/README.md

 - To prepare and clean the data
 - To analyse the existing data using PowerBI to understand attrtion values
   - Attrition Education Field
-  - Attrition by Years At Company
   - Attrition by Age Group
+  - Attrition by Job Role
   - Employee_Attrition by JobRole and JobSatisfaction
+  - Employees by Years At Company